 Overtaking is one of the most crucial parts of racing.
 All drivers involved in an overtaking move must show respect and drive with care.
 Do not force a chasing car off the track by leaving too little room.
 Do not change your line in the braking zone.
-If the attacking car is alongside going into a corner, drivers must adjust their line to avoid contact.
+If the attacking car is alongside going into a corner, drivers must adjust their line with respect to the racing line to avoid contact.

 Blocking a car that has an overlap is not allowed.
 An overlap is defined that the front of the attacker's car is at least next to the rear tyres of the defender's car.
-When you exit a corner and the car on the outside has an overlap, you have to leave enough space for the car so that it does not have to leave the track.